Warriors vs Rockets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 20)

 Golden State vs. Houston Prop Picks (AI)

-Remi is pouring through loads of stats on each line.
-In fact, anytime the Warriors and Rockets play there’s always several intriguing trends to key in on.
-Not to mention games played at Toyota Center in Apr seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of datapoints on each line.
+In fact, anytime the Warriors and Rockets play there’s always several intriguing angles to key in on.
+Not to mention games played at Toyota Center in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: S. Curry over 28.5 PTS+REB.